NNTmux/newznab-tmux/README.md

  * If you are running this on an OVH or kimsufi server, you may need to run sudo ./start.sh because they built grsecurity into the kernel.

  * Now all panes should be running smoothly.
+If any of the scriptns in the top 3 panes crash, the panes should remain open and you should be able to view the error messages.
+I hope this helps.